sipeed/Tang-Nano-Doc/en/examples/1_led.md

 # Verilog Prerequisites

-Here only introduce the relevant syntax that will be used next, more can refer to "Verilog Digital System Design Tutorial"
+Here only introduce the relevant syntax that will be used next, more can refer to [Verilog Tutorial](http://www.asic-world.com/verilog/veritut.html)

 The basic design unit of Verilog is the module, and each Verilog program consists of four main parts: port definition, I/O description, internal signal declaration and function definition.